Model Selection in Contextual Stochastic Bandit Problems: Abstract

 \section{Abstract}

 We study bandit model selection in stochastic environments.
-Our approach relies on a master algorithm that selects between candidate base algorithms.
-While this problem is studied for specific classes of base algorithms, our objective is a method that can work with more general classes.
-We introduce a novel and generic smoothing transformation for bandit algorithms that permits us to obtain optimal $O(\sqrt{T})$ regret guarantees for a wide class of base algorithms.
+Our approach relies on a meta-algorithm that selects between candidate base algorithms.
+We develop a meta-algorithm-base algorithm abstraction that can work with general classes of base algorithms and different type of adversarial meta-algorithms.
+Our methods rely on a novel and generic smoothing transformation for bandit algorithms that permits us to obtain optimal $O(\sqrt{T})$ model selection guarantees for stochastic contextual bandit problems as long as the optimal base algorithm satisfies a high probability regret guarantee.
 We show through a lower bound that even when one of the base algorithms has $O(\log T)$ regret, in general it is impossible to get better than $\Omega(\sqrt{T})$ regret in model selection, even asymptotically.
-Using our techniques, we address model selection in a variety of problems such as misspecified linear contextual bandits \citep{lattimore2019learning}, linear bandit with unknown dimension \citep{Foster-Krishnamurthy-Luo-2019} and reinforcement learning with unknown feature maps.
-Moreover, the master-base abstraction allows us to readily perform model selection for different combinations, such as detecting both the optimal feature dimension and the true misspecification error.
-Our algorithm requires the knowledge of the optimal base regret.
-We show that without such prior knowledge, the master algorithm can suffer a regret larger than the optimal base regret.
+Using our techniques, we address model selection in a variety of problems such as misspecified linear contextual bandits \citep{lattimore2019learning}, linear bandit with unknown dimension \citep{foster2019model} and reinforcement learning with unknown feature maps.
+Our algorithm requires the knowledge of the optimal base regret to adjust the meta-algorithm learning rate.
+We show that without such prior knowledge any meta-algorithm can suffer a regret larger than the optimal base regret.